neopayvn/neox-payments-for-woocommerce/readme.txt

 == Description ==

-** Woocommerce NeoX Payments - This plugin provide fast, secure, and reliable payment options for all types of businesses **
+** NeoX Payments for WooCommerce - This plugin provide fast, secure, and reliable payment options for all types of businesses **

 = FEATURES =